Jessevdz/OmniOrder/docs/design.md

 ## 3. Contextual Experience Models

-OmniOrder serves four distinct personas.
+Stelly serves four distinct personas.
 Each has a specific visual dialect.

 ### A. The Public Storefront (The "Stage")